civican/legisinfo/44-1/bills/C-13/bill_text.md

 First anniversary

-Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:
+His Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:

 ## Short Title